Your-News-On-Time/YourNewsonTimeAndroid/README.md

 ## Project Overview

 "Your News on Time" is a comprehensive news application designed to provide users with the latest news articles from various categories.
 The application integrates with the New York Times API to fetch and display news articles.
-It also includes features such as user authentication, profile management, and the ability to follow specific news categories.
+It also includes features such as user authentication and the ability to follow specific news categories.

 ## Objectives